nikic/nikic.github.com/_posts/2012-03-16-Understanding-PHPs-internal-function-definitions.markdown

 scattered across pretty much the whole PHP code base.
 It is part of the Thread Safe Resource Mananger (TSRM), which ensures that PHP doesn't mix up variables between multiple threads.
 This is unimportant to us, so whenever you see `TSRMLS_CC` (or `TSRMLS_DC`) in the code, just ignore it.
 (A strangeness which you might have noticed, is that there is no comma before this "argument".
-This has to do with the fact, that depending on whether or not you are using a thread-safe build, the macro will either evaluate to nothing or to `, tsrm_ls`.
+This has to do with the fact that depending on whether or not you are using a thread-safe build, the macro will either evaluate to nothing or to `, tsrm_ls`.
 So basically the comma is part of the macro.)